SophieEhres/RNAseq-Pipeline/README.md

 Universal Illumina adapters are located in the adapters.txt file.
 If you want to use different adapters, make a .txt files containing one adapter per line.

-If any setting need to be changed for the pipeline (i.e. when an error occurs), settings can be modified by creating a .ini file containing the setting to be changed.
+If any settings need to be changed for the pipeline (i.e. when an error occurs), settings can be modified by creating a .ini file containing the setting to be changed.
 The ini file then needs to be added to RNAseq_preparation.sh as the last ini file called by the pipeline, as the newest ini file called overwrites the settings set by the previous ini file.

+Questions and comments can be adressed to : campeaupipelines@gmail.com